bitloops/bitloops-language/examples/README.md

 Building complex software is really hard, and we learnt the hard way how important it is to design your software correctly from the beginning!

-There is pleny of information out there on how to build resilient and maintainable software, but the difficulty is actually implementing it.
+There is plenty of information out there on how to build resilient and maintainable software, but the difficulty is actually implementing it.
 So we went ahead and built a domain-layer framework we wish we had when we started learning these concepts and technologies.

 Our team has put a lot of effort into creating a clean, and modular code-base that comes as close as possible to production ready code, aiming to provide valuable insights into advanced software architecture concepts.

 ### Overview
 The objective of this project is to provide you a recommendation on how to design and create maintainable and flexible software applications.

-The code is written using Typescript and NodeJS, using the NEST framework, however, the concepts and patterns used are not binded to any specific technologies.
+The code is written using Typescript and NodeJS, using the NEST framework, however, the concepts and patterns used are not bound to any specific technologies.

 The project includes an over-engineered ToDo app that includes the patterns and principles that are necessary if you want your code to be easy to change, resilient and easy to maintain.
 Below we provide detailed instructions on how to run it

-In addition, you will learn a great deal about software design and architecture patterns and princiles such as:
+In addition, you will learn a great deal about software design and architecture patterns and principles such as:
 - Hexagonal Architecture (or Ports and adapters)
 - Domain Driven Design (DDD) and its tactical patterns
 - Behaviour Driven Development (BDD)